AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Evaluation

 \subsection{System Efficiency and Application}

-In this paper, we conduct all evaluations using an NVIDIA GeForce GTX 3090 GPU.
-We first evaluate the whole HLoc pipeline's runtime.
-Since global and local feature extraction for reference images database can be done offline, we mainly consider the local feature extraction time for query image (runtime1), IR time (runtime2), feature matching time (runtime3) and pose estimation time (runtime4).
-The runtime1 and runtime4 are almost constant for a query; runtime2 is related to the size of the image database.
-For King's College in the Cambridge landmarks dataset, runtime1 + runtime2 + runtime4 takes about 45ms for each query.
-We observe that runtime3 exhibits linear growth with an increase in the value of $k$ in Figure~\ref{fig:k_runtime3}.
-Note that Cambridge and Aachen-V1.1's runtime3 is longer than 7scenes' when $k$ is the same because images in Cambridge and Aachen-V1.1 have much higher resolution than images in 7Scenes\footnote{We resize all images in Aachen Day-Night-v1.1 with the maximum size $\leq$ 1600 and resize all images in Cambridge landmarks with the maximum size $\leq$ 1024.
-For 7Scenes, we keep the original resolution with $640\times480$.}.
-This also shows that the higher the image resolution, the higher our method's optimization effect.
-Runtime3 dominates a significant portion of the entire pipeline's execution time, especially when $k>=10$ with more than 1000 ms, while most datasets require at least $k=10$ to get the best performance.

-The average runtime3 for each pair is 41 ms, 120 ms, and 227 ms, respectively, for 7Scenes, Cambridge and Aachen-V1.1.
-When $k=10$, \sysname reduces the average runtime3 of all queries up to 106 ms, 360 ms, and 227 ms, respectively, for 7Scenes, Cambridge and Aachen-V1.1 as shown in Table~\ref{tab:k_dirhloc}.
-For easy queries, \sysname reduces the runtime3 of each up to 205 ms, 600 ms, and 1135 ms, respectively, for 7Scenes, Cambridge, and Aachen-V1.1 datasets.
+We first conduct the runtime analysis using an NVIDIA GeForce RTX 4090 GPU on a desktop.
+To illustrate the bottleneck introduced by feature matching and its impact on mobile robot localisation tasks, we also evaluate the runtime on an embedded NVIDIA Jetson Orin platform with \(64\) GB RAM. \ul{4090}: We assess the runtime of the entire HLoc pipeline.
+Since global and local feature extraction for the reference image database can be performed offline, we focus on the runtime for query image feature extraction (runtime1), image retrieval (runtime2), feature matching (runtime3), and pose estimation (runtime4).
+Runtime1 and runtime4 are nearly constant per query, while runtime2 depends on the size of the image database.
+For King's College, runtime1 + runtime2 + runtime4 is approximately 40 ms per query.
+We observe that runtime3 increases linearly with \( k \), as shown in Figure~\ref{fig:ir_ratio_runtime} (b).
+Runtime3 is longer for Cambridge and Aachen-V1.1 compared to 7Scenes due to the higher resolution of images in these datasets\footnote{We resize Aachen Day-Night-v1.1 images to a maximum size of 1600 pixels and Cambridge landmarks images to 1024 pixels.
+For 7Scenes, we retain the original resolution of 640x480 pixels.}.
+The average runtime3 per image pair is 17 ms for 7Scenes, 40 ms for Cambridge, and 107 ms for Aachen-V1.1.
+Runtime3 dominates the pipeline's execution time when \( k \geq 10 \), while most datasets require at least \( k = 10 \) for optimal performance.
+At \( k = 10 \), \sysname reduces the average runtime3 across all queries by 44 ms, 120 ms, and 110 ms for 7Scenes, Cambridge, and Aachen-V1.1, respectively. \ul{Jetson Orin:} The average runtime3 per image pair is 510 ms for 7Scenes, 811 ms for Cambridge, and 1900 ms for Aachen-V1.1.
+At \( k = 10 \), \sysname reduces the average runtime3 across all queries by 1326 ms, 2433 ms, and 2090 ms for 7Scenes, Cambridge, and Aachen-V1.1, respectively.
+It shows that our \sysname significantly reduces the computational time on a mobile robot platform.